PowershellGroup/CrashCourse/README.md

 ### Hashtable

 Super fast but has its limits.
-If you encounter preformance issues. look into converting your arrays or arraylists if possible to hashtables.
+If you encounter preformance issues. look into converting your arrays or arraylists if possible to hashtables. you can possibly make things that take hours run in minutes.

 ```powershell
 $htable = @{ EmpName="Charlie"; City="New York"; EmpID="001" }